-The budgets presented in the previous section above brought to light some significant similarities between the processes in two disparate regions in the backstep flow and those in the two wall jets examined.
-As shown in the present section, these similarities may be associated with corresponding structural features in the wall region of the two juxtaposed flows.
+The budgets presented in the previous section brought to light some significant similarities between the processes in two disparate regions in the back-step flow and those in the two wall jets examined.
+As shown in the present section, these similarities may be associated with corresponding structural features in the wall region of the flows considered.

-The instantaneous contours of the streamwise-velocity fluctuations represented on Fig. 14 suggest a very different wall structure between the reverseflow region and the recovery region of the backstep flow.
-As the flow recovers, the near-wall structure, here visualized by way of contours of streamwisevelocity fluctuations is dominated by "streaky", fine and elongated features, which are characteristic of alternate high- and low-speed streamwise fluctuations.
+The instantaneous contours of the streamwise-velocity fluctuations represented on Fig.

+15 suggest a very different wall structure between the reverse-flow region and the recovery region of the backstep flow.
+As the flow recovers, the near-wall structure, here visualized by way of contours of streamwise-velocity fluctuations, is dominated by "streaky", fine and elongated features, which are characteristic of alternate high- and low-speed streamwise fluctuations.
 In contrast, in the reverse-flow region, close to the nominal reattachment location, the contours indicate a far more "isotropic" structure.
-Figure 15 shows that the corresponding near-wall structure of the zero-wall-shear jet is, likewise, characterised by rounded rather than streaky features.
-This commonality reflects the fact that in both flows the dominant near-wall mechanism is the "splatting" of eddies originating from the outer flow, onto the wall without preferential wall-parallel orientation.
-For the wall jet, the details of the process are discussed extensively in [8].
-Here, they are illustrated by instantaneous fields of contours of the velocity-fluctuation vector $(v/U_o, w/U_o)$ depicted in the upper plot of Fig. 16 across a wall-normal (y, z) plane just upstream the reattachment location, in comparison with a corresponding upper plot in Fig. 17 for the self-similar region of the zero-wall-shear jet.
+Figure 16 shows that the corresponding near-wall structure of the zero-wall-shear jet is, likewise, characterised by rounded rather than streaky features.
+This commonality reflects the fact that the dominant near-wall mechanism in both flows is the "splatting" of eddies originating from the outer flow onto the wall without preferential wall-parallel orientation.
+For the wall jet, the details of the process are discussed extensively in [7].
+Here, they are illustrated by instantaneous fields of contours of the velocity-fluctuation vector $(v/U_o, w/Uo)$, given in the upper plot of Fig. 17, across a wall-normal (y, z) plane just upstream the reattachment location, in comparison with a corresponding upper plot in Fig. 18 for the self-similar region of the zerowall-shear jet.
 Both fields exhibit a pattern that indicates large-scale eddies originating from the outer layer, migrating towards the wall and then impinging upon it.
 In the case of the zero-wall-shear jet, viscous effects are negligible, and the intensity of "splatting" is high.
-In the back-step flow, on the other hand, the imposition of zero slip at the wall introduces some measure of viscous damping, but the dominance of splatting is nevertheless evident, and impinging motions of large eddies originating from the outer layer penetrate up to the wall, as is evident from the upper plot in Fig. 16.
+In the back-step flow, on the other hand, the imposition of zero slip at the wall introduces some measure of viscous damping, but the dominance of splatting is nevertheless evident, and impinging motions of large eddies originating from the outer layer penetrate up to the wall, as is evident from the upper plot in Fig. 17.

 Downstream of reattachment, the flow recovers, and the wall shear increases progressively.
-Thus, here, the strained near-wall layer partially insulates the wall from splatting, and the near-wall layer is characterized by a streaky structure with splatting damped, as seen from Figs. 14 and 16 (lower plots).
-Similar characteristics are observed in the real wall jet, as shown in the lower plot of Fig. 17).
+Thus, here, the strained near-wall layer partially insulates the wall from splatting, and the near-wall layer is characterized by a streaky structure with splatting damped, as seen from Figs. 15 and 17 (lower plots).
+Similar characteristics are observed in the real wall jet, as shown in the lower plot of Fig. 18.